 6. What if there is a specific holiday home I want to buy that you don’t have available for sale?

-Resipole Farm Holiday Park often has current, or soon to be, vacant pitches, so if you like the look of our Scottish holiday park and have a holiday home in mind that you’d like to buy, let us know as chances are we’ll be able to get one for you.
+Resipole Farm Holiday Park often has current, or soon to be, vacant pitches, so if you like the look of our holiday park and have a holiday home in mind that you’d like to buy, please let us know and we will do our best to arrange the delivery of the holiday home or your choice.

 7. Can I bring my own holiday home to Resipole Farm Holiday Park?